matorre2048/dundrag/src/site/notes/Character Creation/Classes/Druid.md

 - ***Spellcasting Ability.*** Wisdom is your spellcasting ability for your Druid spells.
 - ***Spellcasting Focus.*** You can use an Druidic Focus as a Spellcasting Focus for your Druid spells.
 Level 1: Druidic
 You know Druidic, the secret language of Druids.
-While learning this ancient tongue, you also unlocked the magic of communicating with animals; you always have the *Speak with Animals* spell prepared.
+While learning this ancient tongue, you also unlocked the magic of communicating with animals; you always have the *[[Character Creation/Spells/Spell Descriptions#Speak With Animals\|Speak With Animals]]* spell prepared.

 You can use Druidic to leave hidden messages.
 You and others who know Druidic automatically spot such a message.
 Others spot the message's presence with a successful DC 15 Intelligence (Investigation) check but can't decipher it without magic.
 Level 1: Primal Order